gordievvlad/Practice/Documentation/Software Requirements Specification.md

 * If new Sold record is successfully added, then list of Sold with added records is displaying.

 <b>Cancel operation scenario:</b>
-* Administrator clicks the “Add” button in the employees list view mode;
+* Administrator clicks the “Add” button in the sold list view mode;
-* Application displays form to enter employees data;
+* Application displays form to enter sold data;
 * User enters employees data and presses “Cancel” button;
-* Data don’t save in data base, then list of employees records is displaying to administrator.
+* Data don’t save in database, then list of sold records is displaying to administrator.
 * If the administrator selects the menu item "Department", "Employee", "Positions" or "Specialization", the data will not be saved to the database and the corresponding form with updated data will be opened.

 ![](Add_Sold_Product.PNG)
 <br>Pic.
-3.3 Add sold.
+2.2 Add sold.

 <b>When adding a sold, the following details are entered:</b>
 * Product - name of the products;